dominodatalab/LLM-Workshop/README.md

 Run the first cell to load all the library dependencies by pressing *Shift + Enter*.

-This template uses an out of the box document from Domino - but want to use the Nissan documents from our S3 bucket.
+This template uses an out of the box document from Domino - but want to use the Use_Case documents from our S3 bucket.
 We need to add a new cell to the Notebook, click the **+** in the top left:

 <p align="center">
 <img src = images/notebook2.png width="800">
 </p>

 To connect to the S3 bucket we can get the connection details from the Domino UI.
 Click on **Data** in the menu on the left.
-Then the **Copy** symbol next to the *Nexus-Workshop* and then **Python**:
+Then the **Copy** symbol next to the *ddl-rag-workshop* and then **Python**:

 <p align="center">
 <img src = images/notebook_datasource1.png width="800">